home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 You learn:

 * how to layout the Github repository for a custom HACS card
+* how to use the HACS repository

 ## Goal

-The of this tutorial is to bring you card to HACS by preparing a repository on Github according to the requirements of HACS.
+The goal of this tutorial is to bring you card to HACS by preparing a repository on Github according to the requirements of HACS.
 It will be a custom repository.
-We don't register it as a default repositroy.
+We don't register it as a default repository.

-This README serves as the README required by HACS at the same time.

 ## Prerequisites

 * tutorial 06: toggle with graphical configuration
 * you have an account on github
+* you have HACS installed into homeassistant
 * you know how to register `card.js` as a resource
 * you know how to create the helper entity of type boolean aka toggle
 * you know how to add and edit a card